typesupply/opentype-cookbook/readme.md

 ## All Caps

+There are two features that should be invoked when the user indicates that they want all text converted to uppercase.
+The first feature (case) transforms any glyphs that should be changed to an uppercase alternate.
+You should not define the transformation from lowercase to uppercase for alphabetic forms.
+The layout engine will do that for you.

     feature case {
         sub @punctuationUppercaseOff by @punctuationUppercaseOn;
     } case;

+The second feature (cpsp) allows you to define all caps specific spacing.

     feature cpsp {
         pos @uppercase <100 0 200 0>;
         pos @punctuationUppercaseOn <100 0 200 0>;
     } cpsp;

+Note that these features will be invoked whenever the user types in all capitals.
+The features must be activated manually.

 ## Swashes